 The recommendation from Public Health England is that adults should do strengthening and balancing exercises twice a week alongside aerobic exercise.
-This is important as we age, as poor muscle strength increases the risk of falls by 76%.
-'Get active 50+' inspired strength and balance classes can still be found across Surrey.
+This is important as we age, as poor muscle strength greatly increases the risk of falls.
+Strength and balance classes can be found across Surrey.

 Activities across Surrey